RobSLong/RobSLong.github.io/examples/data-analytics.md

 ---
 <img src="/images/example-goal.png" align="left" width="80px"/>
 &nbsp; How can we make a recommendation system?
 How can we categorize our customers?
 How can we &nbsp; identify objects based on specific characteristics?
-These types of questions (and many more)<br> &nbsp; can be answered by using data analytics techniques.
+These types of questions (and many more) can be answered by using data analytics techniques.
 <br clear="left"/>

 <img src="/images/example-result.png" align="left" width="80px"/> &nbsp; By combining statistics, machine learning techniques and programming, I can find patterns hidden in data.
 With this information I can build an algorithm, statistical model or data application which you can exploit to make the right decisions.